allthingstalk/makerfestbox/README.md

 - You should now see a button on your pinboard, which we'll later use to open up the box

 ### Arduino IDE
-- Download [Arduino IDE](https://www.arduino.cc/en/Main/Software) and open it
+- (If not already installed) Download [Arduino IDE](https://www.arduino.cc/en/Main/Software) and open it
 - Go to *File > Preferences* and in the *Additional Boards Manager URLs* paste "http://arduino.esp8266.com/stable/package_esp8266com_index.json" and click *OK*
 - Go to *Tools > Board > Boards Manager* and search for "esp8266"
 - Install "esp8266 by ESP8266 Community" and *Close*